AI Agent Index

 Deployment

-Avg setup timeCloud: < 5 minutes (app.all-hands.dev, connect GitHub).
-Self-hosted: 30-60 minutes (Docker setup, model API key configuration)
+Avg setup timeCloud: under 5 minutes (app.all-hands.dev, connect GitHub).
+Self-hosted: 30 to 60 minutes (Docker setup, model API key configuration)

 Autonomous rateOpenHands autonomously completes software engineering tasks end-to-end: writes code, runs tests, debugs failures, and submits PRs without per-step human approval once the issue or task is assigned.
 The agent iterates until completion or until it reaches a defined stopping condition.